Lale Andersen: Career after World War II

 After the war, Andersen all but disappeared as a singer.
 In 1949, she married Swiss composer Artur Beul.
-In 1952 she made a comeback with the song "Die blaue Nacht am Hafen", which she had written the lyrics for herself.
+In 1952 she made a comeback with the song "Die blaue Nacht am Hafen", the lyrics of which she had written for herself.
 In 1959, she had another hit "Ein Schiff wird kommen...", a cover version of "Never on Sunday", the title song from the movie of the same name, originally sung in Greek by Melina Mercouri.

 Each song won her a gold album in West Germany.
 In 1961, she participated as the West German representative in the Eurovision Song Contest with the song "Einmal sehen wir uns wieder", which only reached 13th place with three points.
 Fifty-six years old at the time, she held the record of the eldest participant at Eurovision for over 45 years – surpassed only in 2008 by the 75-year-old Croatian entertainer 75 Cents.

 Throughout the 1960s, she toured Europe, the United States and Canada, until her farewell tour Goodbye memories in 1967.
 Two years later, she published a book Wie werde ich Haifisch? – Ein heiterer Ratgeber für alle, die Schlager singen, texten oder komponieren wollen (How do I become a shark? – A cheerful companion for all who want to sing hit songs, write lyrics, or compose music), and in 1972, shortly before her death, her autobiography Der Himmel hat viele Farben (The Sky Has Many Colours) appeared and topped the bestselling list of the West German magazine Der Spiegel.

 Death

 Andersen died of liver cancer in Vienna on 29 August 1972, aged 67.
-With her death, She was the first female Eurovision contestant to die and second overall, following Jacques Pills.
+With her death, she was the first female Eurovision contestant and first German-speaking Eurovision contestant to pass away and third overall, following Jacques Pills and Jean-Paul Mauric, the later also appeared in Eurovision 1961.